rshtishi/payroll/department/README.md

 </configuration>
 ```

-Below we have configured Gateway Server to communicate with Zipkin:
+Below we have configured *Department* service to communicate with Zipkin:

 ```
 #Zipkin